Traditional & Non-Traditional Enrollment

 Step 4.
 Meet the Assessment Requirement

 You must meet assessment requirements in the areas of math, reading, and English.
-In order to register for classes must do one of the following:
+Before you can register for classes, you must do one of the following:

 B. Provide a copy of your ACT or SAT results to the Testing Center for Accuplacer exemption.
-You must have obtained the following scores to be exempt:
+You must have obtained the following scores within the last 5 years to be exempt:

 - ACT | English 18 | Math 19

 - SAT | Critical Reading 440 | Math 460